Bring a touch of elegance and color to your patio or balcony by Growing Nandina Domestica in Pots with our expert guide!

 Pruning your Nandina Domestica plant is a great way to keep it healthy.
 So when to prune nandina?
 The best time to prune is in late winter or early spring before new growth emerges.
 Don’t know how to prune nandina?
 We’ve got you covered.

 Pests and Diseases

 Nandina Domestica is generally a hardy plant with good resistance.
 There are little nandina problems, but it can be susceptible to some pests and diseases.
-Common pests that can affect the plant spider mites, scale insects, and mealybugs.
+Common pests that can affect the plant are spider mites, scale insects, and mealybugs.
 You can control these pests by using insecticidal soap or neem oil.

 When it comes to diseases, the plant can be affected by powdery mildew, anthracnose, and botrytis blight.
 Make sure you never overwater and choose a location that lets Heavenly Bamboo get plenty of air circulation.